-COC must ensure that persons with disabilities have full access to COC's programs and services.
+The PHA must ensure that persons with disabilities have full access to the PHA's programs and services.
 This responsibility begins with the first contact by an interested family and continues through every aspect of the program.

-COC will ask all applicants and participants if they require any type of accommodations, in writing, on the intake application, reexamination documents, and notices of adverse action by COC, by including the following language:
+The PHACOC -will ask all applicants and participants if they require any type of accommodations, in writing, on the intake application, reexamination documents, and notices of adverse action by the PHACOC, by including the following language:

-"If you or anyone in your family is a person with disabilities, and you require a specific accommodation in order to fully utilize our programs and services, please contact COC's 504 Coordinator at (telephone number/email address)."
+"If you or anyone in your family is a person with disabilities, and you require a specific accommodation in order to fully utilize our programs and services, please contact the housing authority."